 Another difference is that ornamental sweet potatoes bear abundant foliage in an array of dazzling colors, whereas the foliage of the food plant is attractive and abundant but only comes in bright green.

-Both types of sweet potato plants produce trumpet-shaped lavender or pink flowers; however, these are not large or showy.
-On the ornamental variety of plants, they may be entirely obscured by the large, colorful leaves.
+Both types of sweet potato plants produce trumpet-shaped lavender or pink flowers in summer; however, these are not large or showy.
+The ornamental variety of plants may be entirely obscured by the large, colorful leaves.

 If your Ipomoea batatas plants are doing especially well, you may see a few flowers in the late summer or in the early autumn.
 Generally speaking, the real attraction of ornamental sweet potatoes is in their leaf coloring and shape.

 Ornamental sweet potato vines are also excellent climbers.
 Their stems are vine-like and can grow like potato ivy or philodendron.
 They are a fast-growing vine, robust, and tolerate drought exceptionally well.

 These qualities make them a good choice as landscaping groundcover, pergola plants, attractive plants on a trellis, in a container, or in hanging basket plants.

 Here’s how to grow a sweet potato vine.

 You don’t need to buy sweet potato seeds.
 Instead, you can propagate your own plants from cuttings or from the tubers.